 She said, “Well, maybe Mel Gibson.”

 Then I playfully knocked her off of me, we wrestled around, and for you, the scene fades to black.

-Problem is, the next morning Mel Gibson didn’t call and say he was moving to New York City.
+The problem is, the next morning, Mel Gibson didn’t call and say he was moving to New York City.

 I tried to imagine that conversation when Caitlin got home: “Honey, you know that woman I told you I’d leave you for?
 The painfully beautiful one.
 Yeah, my first love.
 Well, here’s the thing: We’re going to get married, but it doesn’t mean anything.
 Okay?”

 What followed was completely insensitive and self-indulgent on my part.
-I spent the entire night leaning on Oriel about my problems with Caitlin.
-Whining, all night long, not even pausing to ask her how she was doing.
+I spent the entire night leaning on Oriel about my problems with Caitlin and whining all night long, not even pausing to ask her how she was doing.
 I didn’t ask about her new husband.
 I didn’t ask about her acting classes or her work.
 I’m embarrassed to remember it.

 When I called the day after, she did pick up, but upon hearing my voice, she put down the receiver without saying a word.
 I’d abandoned my post for too long.
 She couldn’t do it all on her own.
 I had hurt her one too many times, and she had cut me off.
 Completely.